 Muscle soreness is a thing we all go through whether it’s good or bad muscle soreness.
-Is there a good and bad muscle soreness?
-When I think of this I think good muscle soreness would be linked more with delayed onset muscles soreness (DOMS) and when I think bad I think due to an Injury.
+Is there good and bad muscle soreness?
+When I think of this I think good muscle soreness would be linked more with delayed onset muscle soreness (DOMS) and when I think bad I think due to an Injury.

 Muscle soreness causes…

 - Decreased blood supply

 - A tight compartment in the muscle due to inflammation

 Muscle soreness is a side effect of the repair process that develops in response to microscopic muscle damage (ACSM and Crossfit Journal).
 To repair this microdamage from all your hard work in training the body initiates an inflammatory response to initiate the healing response.
 With DOMS you will feel soreness, aching, tightness and muscle tenderness upon palpation (Petrofsky et al., 2013).
 This pain won’t last forever it’s just a natural response to training, but there are ways we can reduce the intensity of this muscle soreness.

 DOMS can be felt as a dull ache.
 So imagine you’ve been taking a little break over Christmas, eating many slices of turkey.
 Then you come back after Christmas and you’ve done no exercise and you do a horrific workout.
 You then wake up the next day and BAM your legs feel like they are going to fall off.
 Yes, this is DOMS.
 DOMS usually occurs after certain types of exercises, such as… you haven’t trained for a while; you have never done the exercise, a lot of eccentric exercises (muscle contraction when the muscle is lengthening) or maybe a new exercise programme?
 DOMS affects all of us!